-Cash Equity

-FR

-Fixed Remuneration

-Reviewed annually based on individual skills, experience, accountabilities, performance, leadership, and behaviours

-STI

-Short-Term Incentive

-Rewards delivery of key strategic and financial objectives, in line with the annual business plan, and rewards outcomes aligned to Xero's goals for growth and operational discipline

-LTE & LTI

-Long-Term Equity & Incentive

-Rewards delivery against longer-term strategy and sustained shareholder value creation.
-Fosters alignment between shareholder, customer, and leadership team outcomes

-FR comprises base salary and other benefits including pension (superannuation/ KiwiSaver or local equivalent) STI comprises 50% cash

-STI comprises 50% deferred equity in the form of RSUs

-Each RSU entitles

-the executive to

-receive one Xero

-share on vesting.

-Deferred equity vests

-one year after grant,

-subject to continuing

-employment and

-confirmation that no

-award adjustment

-events have occurred

-LTE is 100% contingent on service in alignment with the global pay practices of similar organisations based in the US where our CEO is based and where we compete for broader senior talent

-LTI is 100% contingent on service and performance measures

-Performance measures are operating revenue growth and rTSR over the three-year performance period

-LTI metrics and composition will be reviewed each year (for future year grants)

-The rTSR is based on a bespoke SaaS peer group, which includes a blend of best-in-class and broader SaaS companies that are both smaller and larger than us.
+Cash Equity FR Fixed Remuneration ST Short-Term LTE a Long-Term Equ Reviewed annually based on individual skills, experience, accountabilities, performance, leadership, and behaviours Rewards delivery of ke financial objectives, in business plan, and rew aligned to Xero's goals operational discipline line with the annual vards outcomes Rewards delivery agair strategy and sustained creation.
+Fosters align shareholder, customer outcomes l shareholder value ment between FR comprises base salary and other benefits including pension (superannuation/ KiwiSaver or local equivalent) STI comprises 50% cash STI comprises 50% deferred equity in the form of RSUs Each RSU entitles the executive to receive one Xero share on vesting.
+Deferred equity vests one year after grant, subject to continuing employment and confirmation that no award adjustment events have occurred LTE is 100% contingent on service in alignment with the global pay practices of similar organisations based in the US where our CEO is based and where we compete for broader senior talent LTI is 100% contingent on service and performance measures are operating revenue growth and rTSR over the three-year performance period LTI metrics and composition will be reviewed each year (for future year grants) The rTSR is based on a bespoke SaaS peer group, which includes a blend of best-in-class and broader SaaS companies that are both smaller and larger than us.
 This allows for a benchmark of Xero's performance against companies who are seeking similar investors and talent